onap/archive-dmaap-dbcapi/docs/api.rst

 ~~~~~~

-Endpoint for retreiving MR Topics
+Endpoint for retrieving MR Topics